-- The science behind for Parighasana not only cure for cold, flu, asthma, allergies but also improving digestion.
+- The science behind Parighasana is not only curing colds, flu, asthma, and allergies but also improves digestion.

-- Its calms for cleans the circulatory system.
+- Its calms for cleaning the circulatory system.

-- Parighasana stimulates the lungs and stretches muscles in torso too.
+- Parighasana stimulates the lungs and stretches muscles in the torso too.

-- If you feel any pressure in the knees, you can eighter use a folded towel or blanket under the kneeling knee.
+- If you feel any pressure on the knees, you can eighter use a folded towel or blanket under the kneeling knee.

-- Adho Mukha Savasana and Vajrasana can be practice prior this for better results.
+- Adho Mukha Savasana and Vajrasana can be practiced prior to this for better results.

 - Avoid this asana if you have any serious knee injury, kneeling may be impossible. to perform this asana you could sit on a chair. instead of kneeling down